biocypher/biochatter-paper/manuscript.md

 ## Results

-BioChatter (https://github.com/biocypher/biochatter) is a python framework that provides an easy-to-use interface to interact with LLMs and auxiliary technologies via an intuitive API (application programming interface).
+BioChatter ([https://github.com/biocypher/biochatter](https://github.com/biocypher/biochatter)) is a Python framework that provides an easy-to-use interface to interact with LLMs and auxiliary technologies via an intuitive API (application programming interface).
-This way, its functionality can be integrated into any number of user interfaces, such as web apps, command line interfaces, or Jupyter notebooks (Figure @fig:architecture).
+This way, its functionality can be integrated into any number of user interfaces, such as web apps, command-line interfaces, or Jupyter notebooks (Figure @fig:architecture).

 <!-- Figure 2 -->
 ![